M-o-a-T/moat/doc/spec_message.rst

   NACK: if request had bit 6 clear: No more free addresses.
 Try again after an address reset.
   NACK: if request had bit 6 set: No, I don't know you.

-* bit 5: client is/shall be polled.
-(Request only)
+* bit 2: client is/shall be polled.
+  This bit is set if/when the client wants to go to deep sleep, i.e. it will not listen to the bus.
+It should however wake up periodically, e.g. to read a sensor, and/or react on an external interrupt.

+  Do not set this just because you're answering a Poll request.

-* bit 4: address is random.
+* bit 3: address is random.

   Request: this client just invented a new serial.